 “Our residents deserve the best possible service we can provide,” said Turner.
 “These decisions were made with heavy hearts, and the task of finding ways to cut the expenses was not taken lightly.”

-The NLFPD has tried to pass referendums to increase the tax rate five times over the past 12 years (2006, 2009, 2011, 2014, and March 2018), knowing this day would eventually come.
+The NLFPD has tried to pass referendums to increase the tax rate five times over the past 12 years (2006, February and November 2008, 2014, and March 2018), knowing this day would eventually come.
 During this time, the district has cut back on spending and was able to tighten their belts to keep the current situation at bay, but the district can no longer afford to operate at less than half of the budgets of neighboring towns, while giving the same services.

 “The residents voted, and without having an end in sight, we had to make the best decisions for our bottom line, and unfortunately, this was our only option,” stated Turner.
 “If the NLFPD does not pass a referendum soon to increase our funding, further cuts will happen.
 Without any additional funding coming our way we will need to keep borrowing money from future taxes and eventually we would owe more than we bring in.”